-MPs debated the Second Reading of the Automated and Electric Vehicles Bill in the House of Commons on Monday 23 October.
+MPs debated the Report Stage and Third Reading of the Automated and Electric Vehicles Bill in the House of Commons on Monday 29 January 2018.

 The Automated and Electric Vehicles Bill 2017-19